A viewer told an anchor to ‘keep her Korean to herself.’ Then ‘something amazing happened.’

 The viewer’s remarks came after a segment about traditional New Year’s Day dinners in which Li, who is of Korean descent, commented: “I ate dumpling soup.
 That’s what a lot of Korean people do.”

 Soon after, the viewer called in to express her dismay.
-During a minute-long voice mail, the viewer said, “I kind of take offense to that because what if one of your White anchors said, 'Well White people eat this on New Year’s Day.’
+During a minute-long voice mail, the viewer said: “I kind of take offense to that because what if one of your White anchors said, 'Well White people eat this on New Year’s Day.’
 I don’t think it was very appropriate that she said that, and she was being very Asian.”

-“She can keep her Korean to herself.
-Alright, sorry.
-It was annoying,” the viewer added.
+“She can keep her Korean to herself,” the viewer added.
+“All right, sorry.
+It was annoying.”

 Li later posted a video on social media, showing her listening to the voice mail — and the Internet erupted.

-Social media users, journalists, authors, politicians and activists have been sharing words of encouragement for Li as well as their own experiences with racism, using the hashtag #veryasian.
-Some have even posted photos of their own holiday dumplings.
+Social media users, journalists, authors, politicians and activists have been sharing words of encouragement for Li as well as their own experiences with racism, using the hashtag #VeryAsian.
+Some have posted photos of their holiday dumplings.

 One Twitter user thanked Li for highlighting Asian New Year’s traditions, writing, “We need to include more discussions that include diverse traditions because youth do ‘see you.’”